Editor's Note: This story originally appeared on NewRetirement.

 Some people plan to continue working through retirement, which can help provide a better retirement lifestyle.
 Lower-income people report that it’s harder to get by, and saving is more than a little challenging.
 Only 42% have any savings at all, while 89% receive Social Security benefits.

 Social Security Administration estimates that many people live on mostly benefits

-The Social Security Administration (SSA) estimates that of the over 46 million Americans receiving Social Security retirement benefits:
+The Social Security Administration (SSA) estimates that among the more than 46 million Americans receiving Social Security retirement benefits:

-- 21% of married couples and 45% of single persons rely on Social Security for 90% or more of their income.
+- 21% of married couples and 45% of single persons rely on those Social Security benefits for 90% or more of their income.

 - And, 50% of married couples and 70% of unmarried persons receive 50% or more of their income from Social Security.

 Social Security income varies depending on work history and when you start receiving benefits.
-The average monthly Social Security benefit in 2021 is $1,543.
-And, for context, the highest benefit receivable is $2,324 for someone who files at 62 and $3,895 for someone who files at age 70.
+The average monthly Social Security benefit in 2021 was $1,543.
+And, for context, the highest benefit receivable is $2,324 for someone who files at age 62 and $3,895 for someone who files at age 70.